chaitalikhisti/Job-Application-Tracking-System/README.md

 # Job-Application-Tracking-System
 The basic function of this application is keeping a track of all the job applications made by a job seeker.
-The idea stems from the fact that it is difficult to keep a record of applications and avoid re-applying to the same positions by checking an extensive file like Excel.
+The idea stems from the fact that it is difficult to keep a record of applications and avoid re-applying to the same positions by checking an extensive file like Excel.<br />
+This system can be used in two ways:
+* Direct use of executable file *(Note: Place the executable file in a new folder as it generates supporting files during its first use)*
+* Following the application setup given below

 ## Application setup
 The following details provide an overview of packages and utilities which are a substantial part of the source folder of the application: